Ride with the Devil (film): Casting and set design

 The leading actors were required to go through three weeks of boot camp to prepare them for their roles.
 During shooting, Maguire hesitated under the grueling heat and 16-hour workdays, but pressed on to complete the filming.
 The actors first trained shooting blank loads, and then live ammunition for action conflict scenes.
 More than 250 Civil War black-powder pistols were used during the production phase.
 Over 140 extras played Lawrence residents, and more than 200 Civil War re-enactors were brought in to relay their style of living to the filming sequences.

 Principal photography began on March 25, 1998.
 Filming took place primarily on location in Sibley, Missouri, Kansas City, Kansas, and Kansas City, Missouri.
 Pattonsburg, Missouri also stood in as a primary filming set locale.
 The set design production team removed telephone poles and utilized truckloads of dirt to cover existing asphalt and concrete.
 Production designer Mark Friedberg created numerous indoor and outdoor sets of the time period to ensure and maintain historical accuracy.

-Music and soundtrack
+Music

 The original motion picture music for Ride with the Devil, was released by the Atlantic Records music label on November 23, 1999.
 The score for the film was orchestrated by Mychael Danna and Nicholas Dodd.
 Musical artist Jewel contributed vocals to the score with her song "What's Simple Is True", from her 1998 album Spirit.